 We are offering up to 65,000,000 shares of common stock on a "best efforts" basis.
 We are offering 50,000,000 of these shares in our primary offering at \$10 per share with volume discounts available to investors under certain circumstances.
-See "Plan of Distribution - Volume Discounts" beginning on page 172.
+See "Plan of Distribution - Volume Discounts" elsewhere in this prospectus.